 Sandboxing

-Codex CLI has the strongest sandboxing story with its Docker-based execution environment that restricts network access and file system writes.
+- Codex CLI: strongest sandboxing — Docker-based execution restricts network access and file system writes by default.

-Gemini CLI supports configurable trusted folders, limiting which directories the tool can modify.
+- Gemini CLI: configurable trusted folders limit which directories the tool can modify.

-Claude Code relies on its permission system -- you approve or deny each file write and command execution individually.
+- Claude Code: per-action permission system — you approve or deny each file write and command execution individually.

 MCP and Extensibility

-Bottom line: All three support MCP, making them highly extensible.
+Bottom line: all three support MCP.
 Gemini CLI gets a slight edge with built-in web tools that others require MCP servers to replicate.
+Claude Code has the most mature MCP server ecosystem.

 Pricing Comparison